 Older and more advanced children can move onto multiplication and division, using lines, cups or bowls as “groups”.
 For example;

 “2 x 3 means 2 groups (bowls) of 3 bears.
 If I put 3 bears in each of the 2 bowls / groups, who many bears do I have?”

 “12 divided by 4 means that I start with 12 bears and have to split them into 4 bowls.
 Let’s put the bears evenly into the bowls and see how many are in each bowl”.

 These wonderful toys are excellent for developing more than just maths skills.
 To help your child develop their fine motor skills while you play, you can use Jumbo Easy Grip Tweezers.
 These are fantastic for developing the skills needed for good pen control when writing.

 Adding the tweezers into the sorting games mentioned above adds an extra challenge to help keep your child stretched and engaged.
 The tweezers can be purchased here.

 The bears are various sizes and weights, meaning that you can introduce concepts such as “bigger than, smaller than” to your child.
 These Pattern and Sequencing Cards are a great way to discuss these concepts, plus play “what comes next in the pattern” games to work on sequencing.

 The bears are also different weights, meaning you can explore “heavier than, lighter than”.
 Utilising accessories such as the Three Bears Balance Set is a really fun way to play and introduce weights.

-So if you’re looking for ideas for stocking fillers this Christmas that your children will love using for learning through play, i cannot recommend these lovely toys enough.
+So if you’re looking for ideas for gifts that your children will love using for learning through play, I cannot recommend these lovely toys enough.
 If bears are not really your little one’s thing, they also make counting dinosaurs, farm animals and many more lovely shapes.